Contracting out reduces service quality and threatens health and safety

 These workers are often unsupported, lack adequate training, overworked, and poorly compensated.
-Low wage service workers are disproportionately people of colour, women and recent immigrants, most who have very few opportunities and have no choice but to take jobs that provide substandard working conditions (CCPA, 2005, p42).
+Low-wage service workers are disproportionately people of colour, women and recent immigrants, most of who have very few opportunities and have no choice but to take jobs that provide substandard working conditions (CCPA, 2005, p.
+42).

 "Rather than finding a more hopeful life in Canada, these women and men find themselves trapped.
-Privatization has pushed them below the poverty line, robbing them of energy, time for family and community, and a sense of well being." (ibid.).
+Privatization has pushed them below the poverty line, robbing them of energy, time for family and community, and a sense of well-being." (p.
+42.).

 Contracted out cleaners make close to minimum wage, and unlike union workers, they lack decent benefits, steady hours, reliable equipment and adequate job security.

 By providing living wages through in-house unionized work, workers can have more stable lives, better health outcomes, and build stronger social cohesiveness.
-"When cleaners can earn a stable living wage,the broader economic and fiscal benefits extend even beyond their formal careers, thanks to the greater stability and health they are statistically likely to experience in retirement." (ibid., 27)
+"When cleaners can earn a stable living wage, the broader economic and fiscal benefits extend even beyond their formal careers, thanks to the greater stability and health they are statistically likely to experience in retirement." (p.
+27)

 By transferring cleaning work from public to private companies, families and individuals that already face economic and social marginalization will feel an even stronger burden.

-Having a living wage means workers having access to a stable income that ensures their full participation on economic and social life.
-By driving incomes down below living wages, and paying cleaners poverty-level wages, U of T serves to undermine the ability for workers to "function in healthy and sustainable ways, with lasting effects on future generations" (ibid., 26).
+Having a living wage means workers having access to a stable income that ensures their full participation in economic and social life.
+By driving incomes down below living wages, and paying cleaners poverty-level wages, U of T serves to undermine the ability for workers to "function in healthy and sustainable ways, with lasting effects on future generations" (p.
+26).

 The University is not struggling - they can afford to support the workers they employ and pay living wages.
-U of T raised over $2.6 billion in its "Boundless" campaign, which concluded at the of 2018.
-As a result, the University has large capital plans including constructing new impressive buildings, improving research, and providing more student support.
+U of T raised over $2.6 billion in its "Boundless" campaign, which concluded in 2018.
+As a result, the University has large capital plans including constructing new impressive buildings, improving research and providing more student support.
 But service workers are simply not part of the equation.
 U of T must realize that our working conditions are also students' learning conditions.